What Is Off-the-Shelf Software?

 Deployment: Cloud Hosted

-In all these examples, off the shelf software provides immediate functionality with minimal setup time.
+In all these examples, off-the-shelf software provides immediate functionality with minimal setup time.
 This helps your company hit the ground running with a new system, increasing efficiency and scaling with your business.

 What is the difference between COTS and SaaS?